 The second generation has raised the bar, often involving collaboration between the local health departments, hospitals, and a wider range of community members.

 While this demonstrates movement in the right direction, it should be seen as a start of the journey to elevate practices, techniques and tools for this important work, not as something we should be satisfied with.
+We believe now is the time for a third generation of practices.

 This workshop is based on the premise that it is important to examine and improve how these CHNAs, CHAs and CHIPs are done and how they can be better integrated with the numerous other assessments that are being done by other organizations in the same communities.
 It explores some of the most promising techniques and examples of how to significantly improve how CHNAs, CHAs and CHIPs can be done so that they support major improvements in addressing the social determinants of health as well as coordinated, pro-active care.
 The workshop will demonstrate upgrades to common practices that bring many community partners together, across sectors, to co-create and implement robust, multi-faceted strategies to improve the well-being of community members.